semisight/blog/_posts/2012-10-3-becoming-geek.md

 #The Day I Became a Geek

-I don't believe that I was always as 'smart' as I seem to be now.
+I was born in Des Moines, Iowa, and I lived there until I was 5.
+This is something most people don't know about me.
+Even I forget sometimes.
+Life is so full of memories both good and bad, that sometimes it seems as if I hardly remember anything at all.

+Sometimes, when we're either very lucky or very unlucky, a memory sticks with us.
+Imprinted onto our psyche like a footprint in moondust.
+In the churning sea of our past, it is a safety raft, a sore thumb on the horizon.
+It's there forever.
+I remember one such moment.
+When I was four, something clicked inside me--an epiphany of such magnitude that as a 4 year old I could not comprehend its impact on my life until years later.
+I realized that night  that "if other people can do it, it can't be that hard" (hey, I was four, it won't be that elegant).
+Turns out, it's true.

+Stated more simply, very few people are actual geniuses.
+The vast majority of humanity do not get by on clever insights and thinking 10 steps ahead.
+They get by by working hard.

+As usual, the most important things in life are also the most simple.
 I'm not hyper-intelligent.
 I'm certainly no genius.
 But I am curious, and I am driven.

-I can remember the exact moment when something clicked inside me; an epiphany of such magnitude that as a 4 year old I could not comprehend its impact on my life until years later.
-I realized that night was that "if other people can do it, it can't be that hard."
-Turns out, it's true.
-For years, I wondered about calculus, and whether it really was as hard as people say.
-It isn't.
-I did it, veni, vidi, vici.

-As usual, the most important things in life are also the most simple.
-To this day, that realization of a four year old is what drives me to bigger and better things.
+And to this day, that realization of a four year old is what drives me to bigger and better things.

 What drives you?